 The SENCO, Matt Pringle has been a secondary school teacher for 14 years.
 Over this time he has held a variety of roles such as head of year, subject leader and associate assistant head teach.
-He is currently working towards his NASENThe SEND Inclusion Team attend training opportunities throughout the year so that they can confidently support a range of students with SEND.
+He is currently working towards his NASENCO qualification and is due to complete this in January 2025.
+The SEND Inclusion Team attend training opportunities throughout the year so that they can confidently support a range of students with SEND.
 Examples of training sessions they have attended include training on autism, dyslexia, anxiety and depression, hearing impairments, diabetes, as well as training on 'Best Practice for Teaching Assistants' and 'Becoming a more effective Teaching Assistant'.
 Last academic year the SEND support team were involved in training with the University of Chester's Supporting SEND and ALN in Schools programme.